rectorphp/getrector-com/data/blog/posts/2022/2022-02-xx-success-story-of-automated-framework-migration-from-fuelphp-to-laravel-of-400k-lines-application.md

 ### Query Builder custom Rector rule example

-Migrating the query builder was like a puzzle.
+Creating custom Rector rules to migrate the query builder was like creating a piece of puzzle.
 We created a bunch of small refactoring rules and put the pieces together to modify the whole query.

 For example, we wanted to convert